reginabarzilaygroup/Mirai/README.md

 ```
 docker run -it -v /PATH/TO/DATA_DIR:/data:z learn2cure/oncoserve_mirai:0.5.0 /bin/zsh
 ```
 This command will enter the docker container and make your data directory (with dicoms and outcomes) available to the container at the /data directory.
 Inside the docker container, you will find this repository in the `/root/OncoNet/` directory.
-For there, you can run the validation or fine tuning scripts.
+For there, you can run the validation or fine-tuning scripts.

 ### Preprocessing DICOMS with OncoData
 The `oncoserve_mirai` docker image already contains [OncoData](https://github.com/yala/OncoData_Public), our codebase for preprocessing dicoms.
 To convert a directory of dicoms into PNGs, follow the following steps: